meruyme/universo_bd/README.md

 # universo_bd

 Flutter project for my DB class.
+This app fits the pourpose of cataloguing celestial bodies, as well as their relations with one another.
+For doing so, we utilize FireBase as our database.